top of page

 • A third offense DUI comes with a minimum fine of $2,000.

-• If there was a child in the vehicle with you, you would have to pay a fine of up to $10,000.
+• If there was a child in the vehicle with you, you may have to pay a fine of up to $10,000.

 How A DUI Affects Your Gun Rights

 One of the ways a DUI may affect you is the loss of your gun rights.
 A first-time DUI in Oregon is usually classified as a Class A misdemeanor.
-In general, a single DUI will not result in the loss of your gun rights, unless other factors apply.
+In general, a single DUI will not result in the permanent loss of your gun rights, unless other factors apply.
+However, if convicted of a DUI, you will be placed on probation.
+One of the general conditions of probation (see ORS 137.540) a prohibition on the posession of firearms.
+Fortunately, the court has authority to remove this prohibition.
+Though it will not happen automatically.
+The request must be made at the time of sentencing.

-However, if the DUI is a felony (a third DUI offense or one involving serious injury or death), it becomes a Class C felony in Oregon.
+If the DUI is a felony (a third DUI offense in a 10 year period, or one involving serious injury or death), it becomes a Class C felony in Oregon.
 Under both state and federal law, felons cannot possess firearms.
 The loss of gun rights is automatic upon a felony conviction.
+If you have been convicted of a felony in Oregon, you may be eligible, once certain conditions are met, to have your gun rights restored.

 If you have a concealed handgun license, you may lose your permit, even if it’s a first DUI conviction.
 As part of the requirements for a CHL, you can not be convicted of a misdemeanor within four years of the application.